Skip to Main Content

 • Organize/provide daily supervision and lifeguarding for free swim periods, section activities, WellFit classes, Aquaglide & Lilypad.

-• Organize/provide instruction and supervision for HOC's Staff Development swim programs, specifically the Bronze Cross program.
+• Organize/provide instruction and supervision for HOC's Staff Development swim programs.

 • Organize/book Bronze Med / Cross exam times for the LITs/CITs.

-• Act as primary member of HOC Emergency Response Team.
+• Act as a primary member of the HOC Emergency Response Team.

 • Be accountable for all waterfront rescue devices and signage, including daily waterfront inspections.